-The new master’s specialisation in Audio Communication & Sonology is a joint programme of the Technische Universität (TU) in Berlin and the Royal Conservatoire’s Institute of Sonology.
-The programme combines a course in the theory of acoustics, audio technology, signal processing and musicology at the Audio Communication department of the TU Berlin with in-depth study of the artistic aspects of electroacoustic music and sound art at Sonology in The Hague.
+Audio Communication & Sonology is a joint master’s programme of the Technische Universität (TU) Berlin and the Royal Conservatoire’s Institute of Sonology in The Hague.
+It combines courses in acoustics, audio technology, signal processing and musicology at the Audio Communication Group of TU Berlin with in-depth study of the artistic aspects of electroacoustic music and sound art at Sonology.

-Both departments have been conducting research into the development of new forms of acoustic media art since the 1950s.
-Since 2000, international partnerships in this discipline have been facilitated in Berlin by the Edgard Varèse Guest Professorship for Computer Music, which is awarded by the German academic exchange programme DAAD.
-The equivalent Konrad Boehmer Visiting Professorship was established in The Hague in 2016.
+Both departments have made important contributions to the development of electroacoustic music and new forms of acoustic media art since the 1960s, with a particular interest in sound spatialisation technologies and their artistic applications.
+Since 2000, international partnerships in this discipline have been strengthened by the Edgard Varèse Guest Professorship for Computer Music, awarded to TU Berlin by the German academic exchange programme DAAD, and the equivalent Konrad Boehmer Visiting Professorship established in The Hague in 2016.

-Graduates of the master’s specialisation in Audio Communication & Sonology earn an exceptional double degree that offers outstanding prospects for an international career.
-Successful candidates will spend one year studying in Berlin (Audio Communication and Technology) and one year at the Royal Conservatoire in The Hague (Sonology).
-Students who successfully complete the course obtain a double degree: a Master of Science from the TU Berlin and a Master of Music in Sonology from the Royal Conservatoire.
+Candidates will spend one year studying in Berlin (Audio Communication and Technology) and one year at the Royal Conservatoire in The Hague (Sonology).
+Graduates of the programme earn a double degree that offers outstanding prospects for an international career, since it combines a Master of Science from the TU Berlin and a Master of Music in Sonology from the Royal Conservatoire.

-There are only six places available on the course, which starts in the winter with the Audio Communication and Technology programme in Berlin, succeeded by the course in The Hague the following year.
+There are only six places available on the course, which starts in October with the Audio Communication and Technology programme in Berlin, succeeded by the course in The Hague the following year.